-Home hospital is also more isolating because it provides no opportunity for 16 58.
-17 interaction with nondisabled peers.
-For example, the school district where student K.H. attends 18 has arranged for a "Virtual Academy" for the many students who are choosing Independent 19 Study.
-The IEP team for student K.H. would not approve the Virtual Academy and instead 20 referred her to Home Hospital Instruction.
-Her mother has not agreed, because Home Hospital 21 does not provide the opportunity for interaction with nondisabled peers that the virtual academy 22 does.
-Interaction with friends and peers is critical to emotional and social growth for children 23 with disabilities.
+Home hospital is also more isolating because it provides no opportunity for interaction with nondisabled peers.
+For example, the school district where Plaintiff K.H. attends has arranged for a "Virtual Academy" for the many students who are choosing Independent Study.
+The IEP team for student K.H. would not approve the Virtual Academy and instead referred her to Home Hospital Instruction.
+Her mother has not agreed, because Home Hospital does not provide the opportunity for interaction with nondisabled peers that the virtual academy does.
+Interaction with friends and peers is critical to emotional and social growth for children with disabilities.

-No rationale for giving disabled students fewer protections in Independent study, versus distance learning or quarantines learning with special education and related services required by the student's IEP.
+No rationale for giving disabled students fewer protections in Independent study, versus distance learning or quarantines

+- 70. The State treated students with disabilities far better during distance learning and in emergency quarantines, both of which mandate special education rights.
+From March 2020-June 2021, the State guaranteed that students with disabilities could participate in distance learning with special education and related services required by the student's IEP.
 Cal.
 Educ.
 Code § 43503(b)(4); Cal.
 Educ.
 Code § 43511(b).
 The State also required all IEPs include a plan for service delivery in the event of qualifying emergencies where schools cannot deliver services in person.
 Cal.
 Educ.
-Code § 56345(a)(9).

-26 59.
-The State treated students with disabilities far better during distance learning and 27 in emergency quarantines, both of which mandate special education rights.
-From March 2020-28 June 2021, the State guaranteed that students with disabilities could participate in distance

-Now, the State requires that students with disabilities who quarantine may 60. participate in Independent Study and must have access to their distance learning emergency plan.
+Code § 56345(a)(9). - 71.
+Now, the State requires that students with disabilities who quarantine may participate in Independent Study and must have access to their distance learning emergency plan.
 Cal.
 Educ.
 Code § 46393.
 This already-existing distance learning system for quarantined students demonstrates that it is a reasonable modification to provide distance learning to all students with disabilities.
 There is no justifiable rationale for denying this to students who are not quarantined but still need distance learning to ensure their health and safety from the pandemic.